Vince250598/SwarmServer/README.md

 -GraphQL HTTP requests at localhost:8080/graphql?
 [GraphQL - Serving Over HTTP](https://graphql.org/learn/serving-over-http/)

 note:
-The databse image included in the docker-compose runs on port 5432, make sure it's not in use.
+The database image included in the docker-compose runs on port 5432, make sure it's not in use.